Maintenance window scheduled to begin at February 14th 2200 est. until 0400 est. February 15th

 On March 27, the participants, which divided into four groups, assembled at the CURE Insurance Arena for the practical, hands-on training.

-“It's going to be focused on realistic situations they have found to have happened already,” said U.S. Army Sgt.
+“It's going to be focused on realistic situations that have already happened,” said U.S. Army Sgt.
 Eric J. Boyer, survey team member, 21st WMD-CST.

 Units involved in a domestic weapons of mass destruction response must be synchronized in their response and actions.